Alexwcjung/2026-highschool/lessonplan.md

 - 💬 understand some useful expressions from a pop song;
 - 📖 understand the main idea of a short reading passage;
 - 🧩 complete simple reading-based tasks with support;
-- 📚 recognize several school-life words by sound;
+- 📚 learn several school-life words through listening and word cards;
-- 🎤 pronounce selected words more confidently;
+- 🎤 say selected words more confidently;
 - 🔁 notice which words or expressions they need to practice more;
 - ✨ experience English learning as interactive, personalized, and less stressful.